storesafe/cordova-sqlite-storage/README.md

 - A version with pre-populated database support added for Windows and REGEXP support added for Android is available at: [litehelpers / cordova-sqlite-ext](https://github.com/litehelpers/cordova-sqlite-ext)
 - ~~PhoneGap Build is now supported through the npm package: http://phonegap.com/blog/2015/05/26/npm-plugins-available/~~ (no longer supported due to reported issues)
 - [MetaMemoryT / websql-promise](https://github.com/MetaMemoryT/websql-promise) now provides a Promises-based interface to both Web SQL and this plugin
-- Android version is now using the lightweight [Android-sqlite-connector](https://github.com/liteglue/Android-sqlite-connector) by default configuration (may be changed as described below)
 - iOS version is now fixed to override the correct pluginInitialize method and should work with recent versions of iOS
 - [SQLCipher](https://www.zetetic.net/sqlcipher/) for Android/iOS/Windows is supported by [litehelpers / Cordova-sqlcipher-adapter](https://github.com/litehelpers/Cordova-sqlcipher-adapter)